 Fuel Starvation

-For an engine to run without stalling it needs a mix of air (oxygen) to gas ratio of 14.7:1.
+For an engine to run without stalling, it needs a mix of air (oxygen) to gas ratio of 14.7:1.
 It’s known as the AFR (Air Fuel Ratio).
-It means for every 14.7 parts of air the engine receives, it must also receive 1 part of gas.

-If either air or fuel is off, the engine protests by not running at all, or poorly.
+If either air or fuel is off, the engine protests by not running at all or poorly.
 If the engine doesn’t get enough gas in the mix, it’s said to be running lean.

-If on the other hand, the engine isn’t getting enough oxygen, it’s said to be running rich.
+If, on the other hand, the engine isn’t getting enough oxygen, it’s said to be running rich.

-In our case, we suspect we a have fuel starvation issue, (lean) evidenced by the stalling engine precisely when more gas is needed (auger engaged).
+In our case, we suspect we have a fuel starvation issue (lean), evidenced by the stalling engine precisely when more gas is needed (auger engaged).

 What Causes a Lean Condition?